 On January 16, 1972 an Exodus – Entrance service was held with various members of the congregation carrying various articles of worship from the existing old East E.U.B. church.
 The Key to the new church was the first article presented, followed by the Cross, the Flags, the Chancel Bible, the Communion Service, the Offering Plates, the Vases, the Candle holders, Candles and Candle Lighters.
 Then everyone drove to the new church to attend.

-We will be celebrating our 50th Church Anniversary in 2022 and hope you can join us for many of our special events.
+We celebrated our 50th Church Anniversary in 2022 and we hope you can be with us for the next 50th!